Azure/azure-cli/doc/use_cli_effectively.md

     - `--arg "foo" "bar"`: OK: Quoted, space-separated list
     - `--arg "foo bar"`: BAD.
 This is a string with a space in it, not a space-separated list.
 9. When running Azure CLI commands in PowerShell, parsing errors will occur when the arguments contain special characters of PowerShell, such as at `@`.
 You can solve this problem by adding `` ` `` before the special character to escape it, or by enclosing the argument with single or double quotes `'`/`"`.
 For example, `az group deployment create --parameters @parameters.json` doesn't work in PowerShell because `@` is parsed as a [splatting symbol](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting).
 To fix this, you may change the argument to `` `@parameters.json`` or `'@parameters.json'`.
-10. When using `--query` with a command, some characters of [JMESPath](https://jmespath.org/specification.html) need to be escaped in the shell:
+10. When using `--query` with a command, some characters of [JMESPath](https://jmespath.org/specification.html) need to be escaped in the shell.
+For example, in Bash:
     ```sh
     # Wrong, as the dash needs to be quoted in a JMESPath query
     $ az version --query azure-cli